Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 Get your Crew in order!

-1. Simply edit the file so that you delete everything below 2. and add the final line, which emphasises that 1.
+1. Pull the changes made by your crew and simply edit the file so that you delete everything below 2. and add the final line, which emphasises that 1.
 R is superior!

-3. Click Commit and add a commit message, e.g. Fixed merge conflict, got crew back in order!
+2. Commit your changes and add a commit message, e.g. Got crew back in order!

-5. Return to your GitHub group and confirm all is in order and you can continue with confidence knowing that R is superior!
+4. Return to your GitHub repository and confirm all is in order and that you can continue with confidence knowing that R is superior!
 (Check the file to make sure)

-Lastly, click the History button next to the Push button and explore the history of how your branches and commits have changed through these exercises.
+2. Click the History button next to the Push button and explore the history of how your branches and commits have changed through these exercises.
+Discuss with your group what you see.

 The .gitignore file